JBroks/booksy-reviews/README.md

 ### Media

-Favicon used for the project was downloaded from [here](https://icons8.com/icons/).
+Favicon used for the project was created and downloaded from [here](https://favicon.io/favicon-generator/).

 Image that constitutes the background for all pages was downloaded from [here](https://www.qualtrics.com/m/assets/blog/wp-content/uploads/2018/08/shutterstock_1068141515.jpg)